-Except with the consent of the Executive, copies of the following documents must be made available for inspection from the time the offer document or offeree board circular, as appropriate, is published until the end of the offer period.
-The offer document or offeree board circular must state which documents are so available and the place where inspection can be made:-
+Except with the consent of the Executive, copies of the following documents must be made available for inspection, on the website (which may be a transaction specific website) of the issuer of the offer document or offeree board circular, as appropriate, from the time the offer document or offeree board circular, as appropriate, is published until the end of the offer period.
+The offer document or offeree board circular must state which documents are so available and the website address where inspection can be made.
+The Executive must be consulted immediately if there is any difficulty in complying with this Note.

-- (a) memorandum and articles of association of the offeror or offeree company or equivalent documents; - (b) audited consolidated accounts of the offeror or the offeree company for the last 2 financial years for which these have been published; - (c) any report, letter, valuation or other document any part of which is exhibited or referred to in any document issued by or on behalf of the offeror or the offeree company;
+- (a) memorandum and articles of association (in some jurisdictions known as by-laws) of the offeror or offeree company or equivalent documents; - (b) audited consolidated accounts of the offeror or the offeree company for the last 2 financial years for which these have been published; - (c) any report, letter, valuation or other document any part of which is exhibited or referred to in any document issued by or on behalf of the offeror or the offeree company;